Lecturer/Senior Lecturer in Machine Learning

 Since it was established in 1982, the Department of Computer Science at the University of Sheffield has attained an international reputation for its research and teaching.
 In the 2014 Research Excellence Framework (REF) exercise, we were ranked 5th out of 89 departments in the UK for computer science research.

-To drive our research agenda forward, and to further support our excellence in teaching, we are making a number of strategic appointments.
+To drive our research agenda forward, and to further support our excellence in teaching, we are now making a number of strategic appointments.
+Over the next year we expect to recruit up to 13 additional staff, in areas such as cybersecurity, data science, machine learning, computer vision and natural language processing.
 This is a tremendously exciting time for the Department of Computer Science.
 I look forward to working with our new members of staff.

 Professor Guy Brown